smartface/contxjs/README.md

 ##### Component::onError(error:Error)

 If an error is occcured while an operation is running for a component, for example new properties assignment, and the component has onError method then the error is passed to onError method of the component.
-If not and then the content throws the error.
+If not and then the context throws the error.